iojini/accidental-asset-exposure-threat-hunt/honeypot-implementation-and-map-appendix.md

 ## Introduction

-For this threat hunt scenario, a honeypot was built in Azure by creating a virtual machine and completely opening up the virtual machine’s network security group to the internet.
+For this threat hunt, a honeypot was built in Azure by creating a virtual machine and completely opening up the virtual machine’s network security group to the internet.
 The virtual machine's internal firewall was also disabled.

 ---
 ## Building a SOC + Honeypot in Azure (Live Traffic)